-The Corporation is related to the Town of Amherst Industrial Development Agency (the Agency) through members of its Board of Directors.
-At December 31, 2013 and 2012, the Corporation had a \$50,000 non-interest bearing note payable to the Agency.
+The Corporation is related to the Agency through members of its Board of Directors.
+At December 31, 2015 and 2014, the Corporation had a \$50,000 non-interest bearing note payable to the Agency.

 In addition, the Agency provides office space and personnel at no cost to the Corporation.
 It is anticipated that the Agency will begin charging the Corporation for facilities and personnel if and when the amounts provided become financially material.
-During the years ended December 31, 2013 and 2012, the Corporation received administrative fees and refinancing amounting to \$28,190 and \$253,325, respectively, associated with tax-exempt bond projects, which were transferred to the Agency.

-5. NOTE RECEIVABLE AND NOTE PAYABLE
+5. NOTES RECEIVABLE AND NOTE PAYABLE